turbot/steampipe-plugin-aws/notes/resource-policy-decisions.md

 ## Issue 13

-If there is no Action that is valid, in other words, there is no permission, then there is no access, don't report
+If there is no Action that is valid, in other words, there is no permission, then there is no access, don't report Action missing will no longer evaluate the statement